Jujure/juju.re/jujure/content/writeups/fcsc_2022/diplodocus.md

 coordinates.
 If the bit queue is empty then we output an error.

-So I understand here that we must place 24 bits on another board while simultaneously moving on the first one that tracks the tile we already visited.
+So I understand here that we must place 24 bits on another board while simultaneously moving on the first one that tracks the tiles we already visited.

-Seems easy enough, however, the instruction does not end here, it call a function passing the row of the bitboard as parameter, if the return value of this function is more than `2` we output an error.
+Seems easy enough, however, the instruction does not end here, it calls a function passing the row of the bitboard as parameter, if the return value of this function is more than `2` we output an error.